uw-pycert-course-01/assignment04/README.md

 you may wish to open the current file for reading, and create a new file, that gets "flipped" back to the original filename when done.

+BE VERY CAREFUL TO MAINTAIN RELATIONSHIPS BETWEEN EXISTING QUESTIONS AND THEIR ANSWERS.

 Now to the answers file:

 1. Add code to make sure that the email address is provided and that it is in a valid